<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 “This is one of the use cases that we see will come quickly with the assistance of technologies like ChatGPT, which is simply the ability to respond to stakeholders.”

-With ChatGPT, you can give it a data set and ask it questions about that data to quickly discover trends and new patterns.
+ChatGPT is one of the best AI tools for Finance and FP&A. With it, you can enhance productivity by giving it a data set and asking it questions about that data to quickly discover trends and new patterns.
 You can even have ChatGPT instantaneously create data models through the code interpreter plugin.

-This is a dream come true for any finance professional still dealing with financial reporting.
+This is a dream come true for any finance professional still dealing with cumbersome financial reporting.

 There are many ways finance professionals can leverage ChatGPT.
 For example, you might ask it to analyze a particular dataset and provide you with a summary of the data.
 You might also ask it to simplify a sales forecast into digestible language that you can present to leadership.